 Here are some additional programs we offer to support recruitment on campus:

-- On-Campus Interviews: You can set up times to interview Claremont students on-campus.
+- On-Campus/Remote Interviews: You can set up times to interview Claremont students on-campus or remotely.

-- Information Sessions: We offer employers the opportunity to come to our office and speak with students about you and your organization.
+- Information Sessions: We offer employers the opportunity to speak with students about you and your organization.
 You can help students discover new career options and build a professional relationship.

 - Coffee Chats: Get to know students in small groups!
 Meet with 2-3 students at a time and discuss your company, role, and recruiting process.
 Career Services can handle all of the scheduling logistics for this event.

 - Attend a Meet-Up or Panel Discussion: We have a number of events over the course of the year in which you can network and engage with students who are interested in employment opportunities.